 When the tea is cooled (not quite to room temperature), add the raw honey and stir until dissolved.

 Also add your mint (or other herb) leaves.

-Here, some people may choose to dissolve a few simple calcium-magnesium-potassium capsules so as to add a bit more electrolyte (however, you could also dissolve a half-capsule into an individual serving size bottle of this drink, right before the sports event).
+Here, some people may choose to add magnesium and potassium powder to add a bit more electrolyte (however, you could also add these into individual serving size bottles of this drink, right before the sports event).

 Next, slice lemons into half circles or small circles.